Sport Management Course Descriptions

 An in-depth look at the practices, procedures and operations of major event and facility management, including planning, funding, and managing these events.
-The main focus of these principles will be on sporting events and facilities, but can be applied to many different areas, including corporate and social events.
+The main focus of these principles is on sporting events and facilities, but these principles can be applied to many different areas, including corporate and social events.

 Prerequisite: BUS 327 or permission of instructor.